-A SIPP is a type of personal pension that gives you a far greater level of freedom about how you invest your retirement funds than you can get with any other pension.
+A SIPP or self invested personal pension is a type of personal pension that gives you a far greater level of freedom about how you invest your retirement funds than you can get with any other pension.
 You are in complete control of how and where your money is invested - you make the decisions that will determine how your pension pot performs.

 SIPPs offer the same great tax benefits as other pensions.
-For example for every £8,000 you contribute to your SIPP, the government pays in £2,000 and if you are a higher rate tax payer you can claim further tax relief.
+For example for every £8,000 you contribute to your SIPP, the government pays in £2,000 and if you are a higher rate tax payer in the UK, you can claim further tax relief.

 You can make both regular and one-off payments into your SIPP, and even putting a small amount away early will make a difference to how much you will eventually have to fund your retirement.

 For example, if you start paying £200 a month into your SIPP at age 30, with a 5% growth rate each year your SIPP could be worth £163,000 by the time you reach 60.
 Starting at age 45 could result in a SIPP worth £53,000.
 Our regular investment service helps keep the costs low with dealing costs of just £1.50.
 You can also transfer an existing pension or SIPP to us, there are no costs to transfer in or open our SIPP.

 Your employer can also make contributions to your SIPP, either as regular or one off payments.
 Find out more about employer contributions.

 Our award-winning SIPP has no set-up fees or charges to transfer a SIPP to us.
 You can deal online from just £1.50 for funds and £9.95 for shares.
 See our SIPP charges and rates for full details and use our charges comparison calculator to compare our charges to the largest platform providers.